E-Mail Tony@lathes.co.uk

 Coronet PLN-5 Lathe - India

-Offered in several models: 140 mm x 558 mm, 160 mm x 685 mm and 180 mm x 685 mm, all were of identical design and construction - but sized correctly to handle their work capacity with the beds having widths of, respectively|: 180 mm, 196 and 230 mm.
+Offered in several versions (and what may have been early and late models) the neatly presented PLN-5 could be had as a 140 mm x 558 mm, 160 mm x 685 mm or 180 mm x 685 mm.
+All were of identical design and construction - but sized correctly to handle their work capacity with the beds having widths of, respectively|: 180 mm, 196 and 230 mm.
 Following a fashion that had died out by the 1960s, the V and flat-way bed had the front V constructed with a much wider outside surface set at a shallow angle (to better absorb wear) and a much narrower but steeper inner surface to take the tool thrust - a gap being offered as an option on all types.

 The smallest Coronet (140 mm x 558 mm) as supplied for bench mounting